-These instructions will help you navigate through a series of windows.
-Print these instructions, then follow them as you go through the process online.
+These instructions will help you navigate through a series of

 [VERIFY]

 - 1) Click the Verify button above.
 The Client Authentication window appears. - 2) In the list, select the Certificate you just retrieved, then click OK. - 3) You may be prompted to provide your password.
 If prompted, provide the password for your Certificate.